Natalie Townsend

 Natalie Hannau Townsend (1866 – July 26, 1962) was an American composer who was also known for organizing musicales in Washington, D.C..
 She is listed in some sources as Pearl Dea Etta Townsend, and sometimes published her music as Madame Lawrence Townsend.

 Townsend was born in France to American parents.
-She immigrated to the United States in 1881.
+She came to the United States in 1881.
 On March 8, 1886, she married Lawrence Townsend, who served as an American minister to Belgium from 1899 to 1905.
 They had three children, Yvonne, Lawrence Jr., and Reginald.
 She studied voice with Jean de Reszke and Burton Thatcher.